Vivojay/mariana-music-player/docs/SECURITY.md

 - Electron uses local packaged content, context isolation, renderer sandboxing, disabled Node integration, a restrictive CSP, validated IPC senders, and a narrow typed preload API.
+- The Mini-player has its own smaller preload and no access to the main-window bridge, PTY, arbitrary backend requests, filesystem, or source URLs.
+Its playback controls carry only the projected current-media identity and a fixed allowlisted action.
 - Playback JSON is runtime-validated at the Electron main-process boundary.
   Only the schema-7 allowlist is reconstructed; unknown fields are dropped and malformed, out-of-range, internally inconsistent, private-reference-bearing,